Anna-Cantrell/react-electron-boilerplate/README.md

+## React Electron Boilerplate

+This boilerplate is specifically for building desktop applications using react in electron.
+This built using normal create-react-app and electron-quick-start.
+No need to eject react!

+I've done all the work of mashing all the code together to make it work as you'd expect.

+To get started clone the repository onto your local machine and run:
+`npm install`

+then to launch the dev environment

+`npm run dev`

+and you should be in business.
+I just put this together so I'll probably have a few more updates as I experiment with it.

+Big thanks to Christian Sepulveda for providing a great tutorial.

+I left in the default create-react-app readme material because it valuable to have and still applicable here.
+--

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>